jorishr/notes-on-javascript/object_oriented_programming/this/call_apply_bind.md

 - an array

 ## Call and apply
-The call method invokes a function immediatly with a different execution context set.
+The call method invokes a function immediately with a different execution context set.
 It can be used to 'borrow' a function defined in another object and call that function within the current execution context: `call(this)`

 The only difference between call and apply is the parameter structure whereby apply accepts an optional array:
 `apply(this, arr)`.